nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples: `edit_schedule 1 t/Science Tuition Homework`

+### Event Tracker
+Events, which in fact is a timetable which comprises of both `Appointment` and `Schedule`.
+This feature allows tutee to track their timetable easily.

 #### Opening timetable window : `timetable`

-Launch a graphical representation of the tutee's appointment and schedule in a timetable format.
+Launch a timetable graphical representation of the tutee's appointment and schedule.

-Format: `timetable`
+Format: `timetable [DATE]`

+* The date is an optional parameter.
+If there is no date entered, it will display timetable of the current week.
+Otherwise, for example, by typing `2021-3-28`, it will shows the timetable of the week that contains 28 March 2021.
+* The date format `yyyy-mm-dd` must be strictly followed. e.g. `2021-3-1` or `2021-03-01`.

+### Budget Tracker
+This features allows tutee to track and manage his/her budget allocated to tuitions.

 #### Add a budget: `add_budget`